cecton/blog/content/posts/rust-and-arduino.md

 idea of what I was actually doing.

 But ~2 years ago I've discovered Rust and it changed completely my career.
-Rust quickly became my favorite programming language and a door to different kind of development.
-The news did reach me when I heard it is coming to embedded development and I decided recently to give it a shot.
+Rust quickly became my favorite programming language and it allowed me to explore new horizons.
+The news did reach me when I heard it is coming to embedded development and I decided recently to give it a real shot.
 Not because I needed anymore, but just because I could.

-Arduino and embedded development in general are not easy to grasp as you need general knowledge in electronic engineering: what is a resistor, how to measure, what happens if I measure from here to there, how do I even find the information about what am I suppose to connect where.
-But on the other hand Arduino did make everything very accessible and accessible to anyone (even kids)... if you don't mind C/C++ and an opinionated IDE.
+Arduino and embedded development in general are not easy to grasp as you need general knowledge in electronic engineering: what is a resistor, how to measure things, what happens if I measure from here to there, how do I even find the information about what am I supposed to connect where.
+But on the other hand it is important to say that Arduino did make everything very easy and accessible to anyone (even for kids)... (if you don't mind C/C++ and an opinionated IDE.)

 Prerequisites
 -------------